ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 [Yes it's how the IGNORECASE flag is being passed in!]
 [Isn't it interesting how much harder errors are to spot when there's complexity?]

+> TODO: Make it clearer that the error is in not knowing what the function definition is

 >  https://github.com/python/cpython/issues/56166

 ------